saleor/cli/README.md

 Set to `staging` to use the CLI with staging Saleor Cloud

 `RUN_FUNCTIONAL_TESTS`

 Set to `true` to enable functional tests

 `DEBUG`

 Use it for debugging.
 Set to `saleor-cli:*` to show debug output for the Saleor CLI only.
 Set to `*` to show all debug output.

+## Releasing CLI

+### Pre-Release

+- check for the type errors with `pnpm tsc`
+- check if the bundling finishes `pnpm bundle`

+### Release

+- change to the selected `release-*` branch; all `release-*` branches are protected
+- compare the commits between latest release on that branch and the current `main`
+- cherry pick commits for the next release following the [Trunk Based Development Approach](https://trunkbaseddevelopment.com); do not include the `merge` commits
+- mark the new version in the package.json (the release commit + the tag)
+- push the updated release branch to the origin
+- push the new tag to the origin
+- publish from the release branch; use the `next` tag for the `RC` version